jazzband/django-cookie-consent/docs/usage.rst

 Asking users for cookie consent in templates
 --------------------------------------------

-``django-cookie-consent`` can website visitors a cookie consent message.
+``django-cookie-consent`` can show website visitors a cookie consent message.
 This message informs users that the website uses cookies and requests their consent to store them.
 The script responsible for displaying the message is ``cookiebar.js``.
 You can see an example of its usage in the testapp.